-This is a tough-love question, because it has zero to do with your feelings.
-This is about reality, and whether you’re the one who needs to lead the pack on this effort/project/function that’s causing you to waver in your abilities.
+This tough-love question has zero to do with feelings.
+This is about reality, and whether you’re the one who needs to lead the pack on this effort/project/function that’s causing you to waver.

-If you’re not flying solo, then take comfort in that fact: someone else is around to bounce ideas!
-But even if it’s just you, that should strengthen your resolve to get that impostor syndrome in check – if not for your own sake, then for the sake of your staff.
+If you’re not flying solo, then take comfort in that: someone else is around to bounce ideas!
+But if it’s just you, that should strengthen your resolve to get that impostor syndrome in check.

-Confidence is an appearance.
-Unless you’re stellar at faking it, that self-doubt will eventually creep into your work or interactions.
+Remember, confidence is an appearance.
+Unless you’re stellar at faking it, that self-doubt will eventually creep into your work.
 It’ll also make you feel worse, and that’s simply no way to lead.

 2. What specifically are you unsure about?

 Word of caution; this can be a rabbit hole.
-But the point is to lay out all the concerns, and to get a sense of what’s legitimate, less rational, and/or beyond your control.
+But the point is to lay out all your concerns, so that you get a sense of what’s legitimate, what’s irrational, and/or beyond your control.